A brown floral plate with no back haystack cookies. Some are decorated with icing and sprinkles.

 What type of oats

-For no-bake cookies, in general, I find that quick-cook oats are the best choice.
+For no-bake cookies, in general, quick-cook oats are the best choice.
 Since the oats need very little time to cook and soak in the liquid to make them soft.

 With these Chocolate haystack oat cookies, we are not really cooking the oats on the stove top, but just stirring hot chocolate sauce into them.

 Rolled oats or old-fashioned oats would be a good second choice.
-They may result in a chewier haystack, however.
+They will result in a chewier haystack.

 Steal-cut oats, Scottish oats, and oat groats would not be recommended to make no-bake chocolate haystacks, as they have a much longer cook time.